| Feature | Sinn UX Series | Ressence Type 3/5/11 | DIY "Hydro-Mod" |

 Automatic Movements Are a No-Go

 Oil-filled cases are not compatible with mechanical or automatic movements.
 Why?
 It's because oil creates drag on moving parts and the lubricants inside mechanical movements are designed for air.
 The result is accuracy and longevity that suffer badly.
+If you're curious about how conventional automatic movements are lubricated and why oil immersion disrupts that, our breakdown of Seiko NH vs Miyota movements covers the basics.

 Temperature Sensitivity